-We select ingredients to add unique flavors to V8 Veggie Blends and V-Fusion.
+We select ingredients to add unique flavors to V8 Blends Lower Sugar and V8 Blends 100% Juice.
 Many of these are commonly used, but others you may not be familiar with.
 We’ve explained some of these here.

 We add it for tartness and flavor and to maintain the safety of our products.
 Although naturally-occurring in many fruits and vegetables such as apples and grapes the malic acid we use is manufactured.

 Our natural flavors are primarily derived directly from fruits and vegetables.
 No animal products are used in the natural flavoring for V8 juices.

 Sucralose is in V8 V-Fusion Light varieties.
 We add it for sweetness and flavor without increasing added sugars or calories.
 Although sucralose does not occur naturally, it is safe to use in all food products.

 A portion of the Vitamin A in V8 Fruit & Vegetable Blends products is provided through the addition of Beta Carotene.
 The vitamin A for V8 Blends Carrot Mango and Orange Carrot comes from beta carotene naturally present in the carrot juice.
 Your body converts beta carotene to Vitamin A.